Skip to content

 PXP Unity, Gateway, Card Acquiring, Orchestration, Risk & Fraud, Mobile/POS, Tokenization, Payouts

 Five product lines under one roof.
 PXP Unity is the unified commerce platform (launched 2025) that ties everything together via a single API.
 The gateway handles transaction processing, 3DS2, tokenization and APM routing.
-Card acquiring runs through PXP's own Visa/Mastercard principal license — full settlement, not a reseller flow.
+Card acquiring runs through PXP's own Visa/Mastercard principal license, full settlement rather than a reseller flow.
 The orchestration layer routes transactions across in-house acquiring and external connectors with cascading and fallback rules.
 Risk & Fraud is the custom rules engine plus device fingerprinting and velocity checks.
-POS/mPOS heritage from the PXP Solutions side adds physical card-present capability — useful for hospitality operators, less relevant for pure online iGaming.
+The POS/mPOS heritage from the PXP Solutions side adds physical card-present capability, useful for hospitality operators and less relevant for pure online iGaming.
 Mass payouts (batch and real-time) sit on top, with the Partner Portal handling merchant settlement and reconciliation.

 Payment Methods

 120+ alternative payment methods plus full card scheme support (Visa, Mastercard, Amex, Discover, Diners, JCB, UnionPay).
 The APM stack includes Alipay, WeChat Pay, iDEAL (NL), SEPA Direct Debit, Boleto (BR), Apple Pay, Google Pay, plus regional bank transfers and e-wallets.
 EveryMatrix's release on the US partnership cites 200+ APMs once US local methods are layered on.
-The headline gap versus competitors: no native Skrill/Neteller (Paysafe owns those), no 350+ crypto coins (NOWPayments territory), no 720+ method count (Nuvei).
-PXP's number lands mid-pack — enough for regulated mainstream gaming, not enough for crypto-first or local-method-deep operators.
+The headline gap versus competitors is no native Skrill/Neteller (Paysafe owns those), no 350+ crypto coins (NOWPayments territory), and no 720+ method count (Nuvei).
+PXP's number lands mid-pack, enough for regulated mainstream gaming but not enough for crypto-first or local-method-deep operators.

 Verticals

-iGaming is the headline vertical and the historical DNA — Kalixa was Bwin's payments unit before becoming PXP.
+iGaming is the headline vertical and the historical DNA, since Kalixa was Bwin's payments unit before becoming PXP.
 Travel and hospitality are a strong second through the PXP Solutions heritage (POS terminals, hotel PMS integrations, currency conversion, pre-authorizations, split payments).
-Retail and eCommerce are supported but the marketing leans heavily into gaming and travel.
-PXP is not pretending to be a horizontal mainstream PSP like Stripe or Adyen — they pick high-risk and high-touch verticals deliberately.
+Retail and eCommerce are supported, but the marketing leans heavily into gaming and travel.
+PXP is not pretending to be a horizontal mainstream PSP like Stripe or Adyen; it picks high-risk and high-touch verticals deliberately.

 Methods